 - 1. Train / Other IoT devices Data Logging Sub-System: On the train, data is generated through various sensors on a persistent storage device.
 This process is facilitated by a Data Logging Sub-System that is connected to the local persistent storage device.
 To store such a massive amount of data, a distributed file system is used that captures data from the data logger and stores it in a machine with hard disks.
 The specifications of the hard disks depend on the data volume and high-end sensors, cameras, lidar, and other devices that can produce up to more than 1 GB of data per second.
 After the data has been stored on the hard drive, the required data storage, compression, and encryption methods need to be identified.
-The future scope is to get a data communication on the train (recording of sensor data) with a high bandwidth (e.g., on rail-certified switch) that is sufficient to offload the recorded data within a limited time frame.
-An important step on the train is that the data is distributed to data streams.
+The future scope is to get a data communication on the train (recording of sensor data) with a high bandwidth (e.g., on rail-certified switch) that is sufficient to offload the recorded data streams.
 In the past Sensors4Rail project, ROS (Robot Operating System) was used to capture these data streams.
 Various Steps are completed on the train: - a.
 Data Generation: Data generated by Sensors is transferred through Data Logger to Storage. - i.
 Time Synchronization of Data Streams: Data is distributed into streams for /further transmission. - b.
 Data Distribution: Dividing the data into streams / topics / Blocks in ROS context.